Shoulder Labral Tear

 The labrum is a ring-shaped piece of cartilage that fits around the border of the glenoid cavity (socket joint).

 Its purpose is to add depth and to create a ‘negative pressure seal’ in the shoulder to help increase its stability.
 As the shoulder is designed to provide a huge amount of movement, the labrum becomes one of the few stabilising structures it has.
-When the labrum gets injured or torn, it can cause pain or instability at the shoulder.
+When the labrum gets injured or torn, it can cause pain or shoulder instability.

 Shoulder Partial (subluxation) or Full Dislocation